ccaudek/ccaudek/README.md

 **Data Scientist** by passion.
 I'm interested in cognitive & computational models of the mind, as well as individual differences in cognitive styles and clinical psycholgy.

-- :mag: I'm currently working on reinforcement learning algorithms
+- 🌱 I'm currently working on reinforcement learning algorithms
-- 🌱  Learning Python
+- :1234: Learning Python
 - :telescope: Interested in Open Science
 - 💬 Ask me about R and Data Science
 - 📫 How to reach me: corrado.caudek@unifi.it, or @ccaudek